opencog/lg-atomese/opencog/nlp/lg-parse/README.md

   network-connected machine.

-* If you want to have a networked LG parser server, you can do this with the `CogStoraeNode`.
+* If you want to have a networked LG parser server, you can do this with the `CogStorageNode`.
 See the examples directory.

 * The RelEx server generates scheme strings, which must be parsed by the scheme interpreter in OpenCog.
 This adds a lot of overhead, and